Acculturation: Predictors of acculturation strategies

 The fourfold models used to describe individual attitudes of immigrants parallel models used to describe group expectations of the larger society and how groups should acculturate.
 In a melting pot society, in which a harmonious and homogenous culture is promoted, assimilation is the endorsed acculturation strategy.
 In segregationist societies, in which humans are separated into racial, ethnic and/or religious groups in daily life, a separation acculturation strategy is endorsed.
 In a multiculturalist society, in which multiple cultures are accepted and appreciated, individuals are encouraged to adopt an integrationist approach to acculturation.
 In societies where cultural exclusion is promoted, individuals often adopt marginalization strategies of acculturation.

 Attitudes towards acculturation, and thus the range of acculturation strategies available, have not been consistent over time.
 For example, for most of American history, policies and attitudes have been based around established ethnic hierarchies with an expectation of one-way assimilation for predominantly White European immigrants.
 Although the notion of cultural pluralism has existed since the early 20th century, the recognition and promotion of multiculturalism did not become prominent in America until the 1980s.
 Separatism can still be seen today in autonomous religious communities such as the Amish and the Hutterites.
-Immediate environment also impacts the availability, advantage, and selection of different acculturation strategies.
-As individuals immigrate to unequal segments of society, immigrants to areas lower on economic and ethnic hierarchies may encounter limited social mobility and membership to a disadvantaged community.
-It can be explained by the theory of Segmented Assimilation, which is used to describe the situation when immigrants individuals or groups assimilate to the culture of different segments of the society of the host country.
-The outcome of whether entering the upper class, middle class, or lower class is largely determined by the socioeconomic status of the last generation.
+Direct environment also affects the availability, advantage, and choice of various acculturation strategies.
+Since immigrants settle in unequal segments of society, immigrants to lower-ranked economic and ethnic hierarchies may face restricted social mobility and membership in a disadvantaged group.
+It is accounted for by the Segmented Assimilation theory, under which the case when immigrant groups or individuals assimilate into the society of the host nation to its various segments' culture.
+One's entry into the upper class, middle class, or lower class is also highly dependent on the socioeconomic status of the last generation.

 On a broad scale study, involving immigrants in 13 immigration-receiving countries, the experience of discrimination was positively related to the maintenance of the immigrants' ethnic culture.
-In other words, immigrants that maintain their cultural practices and values are more likely to be discriminated against than those whom abandon their culture.
+That is, immigrant communities that retain their culture values and practices are more likely to be discriminated against compared to those that make sacrifices in their culture.
+Additional research has also shown that the acculturation process and strategy of immigrants can largely be determined by how accepting of acculturation preference among the host society members is.
+The degree of intergroup and interethnic contact has also been shown to influence acculturation preferences between groups, support for multilingual and multicultural maintenance of minority groups, and openness towards multiculturalism.
+Greater comprehension towards out-groups, empathy, building community, lessening prejudice and social distance, and changing good intentions and action assist in the creation of improved interethnic and intercultural relations through intergroup contact.

-Most individuals show variation in both their ideal and chosen acculturation strategies across different domains of their lives.
-For example, among immigrants, it is often easier and more desired to acculturate to their host society's attitudes towards politics and government, than it is to acculturate to new attitudes about religion, principles, values, and customs.
+There is variation in preferred and ideal acculturation approaches among most people in different aspects of their lives.
+For instance, among immigrants, it is easier and preferable to acculturate towards the host nation's views of politics and government, as compared to acculturation of new beliefs in terms of religion, principles, values, and tradition.